-Thyroid Cancers in Ukraine Related to the Chernobyl Accident
+Thyroid cancers in ukraine related to the Chernobyl nuclear accident

 In March 2011 a series of cascading disasters hit the northeast coast of Japan — earthquake and tsunami, then a nuclear emergency.
 While the first two created widespread devastation and untold suffering, the third is likely to have the longest-felt effects.
 After the debris has been removed, towns rebuilt and the economy stabilized, evidence from Chernobyl indicates that health concerns will persist for nearby residents for decades to come.

 A 2011 study published in Environmental Health Perspectives, “I-131 Dose-Response for Incident Thyroid Cancers in Ukraine Related to the Chernobyl Accident,” followed 12,500 participants (who were under 18 and had known thyroid radioactivity levels at the time of the Chernobyl accident) and screened them for thyroid cancer up to four times between 1998 and 2008.

 Results of the study include:

 - Across the sample population there exists an increased risk of thyroid cancer 20 years after the initial exposure.
 This risk was not uniform for the whole sample and was most varied conditional on geographical distance from the plant at the time of exposure.